The Iowa League of Cities office will be closed Friday, June 19, in observance of Juneteenth.

 Step 1.
 Start with a warm welcome, and if possible have someone from the city manager’s office do the welcome.
 Focus on how glad you are the employee accepted the position and is part of the team.

 Step 2.
 Cover the key policies and important areas of the employee handbook.
-Due to the vast amount of information provided during orientation, the most important item provide is where to go for more information.
+Due to the vast amount of information provided during orientation, the most important item you can provide is where to find more information.

 Step 3.
 Walk the employee through the facility; show them the areas they will work; teach them how to use equipment properly.